ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 The reason may be because cp hasn't been set to look for epics.
 In `C:\LabVIEW Modules\dae\isisicp.properties` set `isisicp.epicsdb.use = true` to log the epic's blocks.
 You will need to restart the `isisicp` process for this to take effect.
 To do this, just end the `isisicp` process in task manager.

 ### DAE doesn't seem to be connected/I want to run without a DAE connected
 The DAE can be set to run in simulation mode, this must be unset before data will be collected.
-To set the mode edit the xml file in `C:\LabVIEW Modules\dae\icp_config.xml` set the simulate property to 1 to simulate 0 to use hardware.
+To set the mode run `g.set_dae_simulation_mode(True)` or `g.set_dae_simulation_mode(False)` to unset.

+To change the simulation mode manually, in `icp_config.xml` change the simulate property to 1 (or 0 if turning off simulation mode). `icp_config.xml` can be found in either the "LabVIEW modules" or "ICP Binaries" directory.
+Stop the DAE IOC from the console, then kill the ISISICP process.
+Finally, restart the DAE IOC from the console.

 ### Log file for labview modules DA